Zagreb Stock Exchange

 The Zagreb Stock Exchange or ZSE (Zagrebačka burza [zǎːɡrebatʃkaː bûrza]) is a stock exchange located in Zagreb, Croatia.
 It is Croatia's only stock exchange.
 The exchange trades shares of Croatian companies, as well as bonds and commercial bills.

 The ZSE was established in 1991 as the successor of "Zagreb Stock Exchange for the goods and values" which was co-founded by Samuel David Alexander in 1907.
 In March 2007 it incorporated VSE, forming a single Croatian capital market, leading in the region by market capitalization and trading volume.
 As of 31 December 2016, ZSE's total market capitalization was 232.4 billion kn (€30.8 billion).

 The exchange has pre-market sessions from 09:00 to 10:00 and normal trading sessions from 10:00 to 16:00 on all days of the week except Saturdays, Sundays and holidays declared by the exchange in advance.

 The Zagreb Stock Exchange is located in the skyscraper Eurotower at the intersection of Vukovarska and Lučićeva street.

 The Zagreb Stock Exchange is a member of the Federation of Euro-Asian Stock Exchanges.

+In 2015, the Zagreb Stock Exchange purchased the Ljubljana Stock Exchange (Ljubljanska borza) from the Wiener Börse.
+In 2020, the exchange acquired a 5.3% ownership stake of the Macedonian Stock Exchange (MSE) and further raised its stake in the Macedonian Stock Exchange up to 29.98% in August 2022.

 The Zagreb Stock Exchange publishes the following indices: